anyone2/IndigoPlugin-Voice-Monkey/README.md

 Create a Voice Monkey Device and ensure that Text-To-Speech is functioning.

-**Enable the Indigo Alexa Plugin**, it is required for this capability to work with the plugin.
+**Enable the Indigo [Indigo Alexa Plugin](https://wiki.indigodomo.com/doku.php?id=indigo_2022.2_documentation:plugins:alexa)**, it is required for this capability to work with the plugin.

 [Step-by-Step Guide](https://github.com/anyone2/IndigoPlugin-Voice-Monkey/blob/main/YESNO_QUESTIONS_TEXT_ONLY.md)